pethrol/osu-keypad-server/README.md

 HOW TO START USING THIS
 - work in progress

-Thanks for Wrona#2741 for providing the icons.
+Thanks for Wrona#2741 for providing the icon.